 The program focuses on underserved Hispanic women who may not be able to access breast or cervical screenings, or education because of geographical location, language, lack of insurance or a trusted provider, or family obligations that may deter them from being screened.
 The Celebremos women receive free/low cost cancer screenings in a setting that is culturally appropriate and nurturing.
 This environment encourages women to return for yearly check-ups, take care of their health and promote the message of cancer prevention and early detection to other women in their families and community.

-To date, the program has provided over:
+As of December 2021, the CLV program has provided over:

 Dorys Lizama, ¡Celebremos la Vida! clinic coordinator of the Catholic Charities Medical Center, shares with us why the program is important to the Latino community in the Washington, D.C., metropolitan area.
 For over two decades, the program has provided hope to Latinas by encouraging them to return for their yearly breast and cervical cancer screenings.
 Having this long-standing program in the community not only inspires trust but also promotes the message of cancer prevention or early detection.